pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### API/cf CLI

-Add points about CLI, e.g for Diego, here...

 Note: These features are available via API only; cf CLI support coming soon
 - Org Managers and Space Managers can now manage roles without requiring admin privileges
 - Max number of private domains can be specified in the Organization Quota.